Walter Prescott Webb

-Walter Prescott Webb (April 3, 1888 in Panola County, Texas – March 8, 1963 near Austin, Texas) was an American historian noted for his groundbreaking work on the American West.
+Walter Prescott Webb (April 3, 1888, in Panola County, Texas – March 8, 1963, near Austin, Texas) was an American historian noted for his groundbreaking work on the American West.
 As president of the Texas State Historical Association, he launched the project that produced the Handbook of Texas.
 He is a member of the Hall of Great Westerners, which is a part of the National Cowboy & Western Heritage Museum.

 Early life

-Walter Prescott Webb was born on April 3, 1888 in rural Panola County, Texas to Casner P. and Elizabeth (Kyle) Webb.
-His father worked a farm part-time while teaching school.When Webb was a teenager, the family moved west to the arid western Cross Timbers region traversing Stephens County and Eastland County, Texas.
+Walter Prescott Webb was born on April 3, 1888, in rural Panola County, Texas, to Casner P. and Elizabeth (Kyle) Webb.
+His father worked a farm part-time while teaching school.
+When Webb was a teenager, the family moved west to the arid western Cross Timbers region traversing Stephens County and Eastland County, Texas.
 He helped with the family farming business and attended Ranger High School.

 The Webbs moved frequently to different tenant farms within the region.
 According to Webb, these experiences at the edge of the western plains of Texas influenced his early writing.
 Casner started by accepting teaching assignments and farm leases in Stephens County, but first moved to adjacent Eastland County 1898.
 Webb enrolled at various rural schools and was certified as a teacher in 1907.

 Webb started attending the University of Texas at Austin in the fall of 1909.
 In 1913, Webb graduated with a baccalaureate degree.
 Over the next few years, he taught at three high schools and at the Texas State Teachers College.

+What I wanted to be was a writer, and I wanted to write, not for the few but for the many, never for the specialist who doesn’t read much anyway.
+I wanted to write so that people could understand me; I wanted to persuade them, lure them along from sentence to paragraph, make them see patterns of truth in the kaleidoscope of the past, exercise upon them the marvelous magic of words as conveyors of thought.